 Making the Switch

-- Infrastructure assessment: We review your current MailDeck setup, domain health, and volume needs
+- Infrastructure assessment: We review your current MailDeck setup, density, ESP mix, and volume needs

 - Multi-ESP provisioning: Google Workspace + Microsoft 365 on isolated, conservatively-densified infrastructure